Nifri2/overleaf-helm/README.md

 kubectl logs -f job -l job-type=create-admin
 ```

+As long the job doesnt work please use this script to generate a user

 # Configuration
 The following table lists the configurable parameters of this chart and their default values.
 | Parameter      | Description                               | Default |